How Much Does a $1 Million Annuity Pay

 Is a $1,000,000 Annuity the Right Move for You?

-A $1,000,000 annuity can be a powerful tool if you want a high, reliable income stream and peace of mind that at least part of your retirement income is protected from market swings and longevity risk.
-It can be especially appealing for those who don’t have a traditional pension but want to create a similar effect—a personal pension built from their own savings.
+A $1,000,000 annuity can be a powerful tool if you want a reliable income stream and you value peace of mind that part of your retirement plan is protected from market swings and longevity risk.
+It can also be especially appealing if you don’t have a traditional pension and want to create a similar effect—a “personal pension” built from your own savings.

 Ready to See Exact Quotes for Your $1,000,000?

-Share your age, state, and timing, and we’ll compare guaranteed income options from multiple annuity carriers so you can see what a $1,000,000 annuity can truly pay in your situation.
+Share your age, state, and timing, and we’ll compare guaranteed income options from multiple carriers so you can see what a $1,000,000 annuity can pay in your situation.

 Talk With an Advisor Today